-P.A.
-100-23 included several legislative changes, some of which affected the State's Fiscal Year 2018 General Funds Budget.
+PA 100-23 included several legislative changes, some of which affected the State's Fiscal Year 2018 General Funds Budget.
 These items include:

-- Beginning in Fiscal Year 2018, State income and sales tax revenues shared with local governments, which previously were deposited in the General Revenue Fund and then transferred out to other funds, are now deposited directly into the Local Government Distributive Fund, Public Transportation Fund and Downstate Public Transportation Fund at the time revenues are collected.
-See APPENDIX A-CERTAIN INFORMATION REGARDING THE STATE OF ILLINOIS-"PART IV: TAX REVIEW."
-Local governments are expected to receive their payments from the State more quickly under this structure. - Authorization for the State to issue up to \$6 billion in Section 7.6 Bonds which were issued on November 8, 2017 and generated proceeds of approximately \$6.5 billion.
+• Beginning in Fiscal Year 2018, State income and sales tax revenues shared with local governments, which previously were deposited in the General Revenue Fund and then transferred out to other funds, are now deposited directly into the Local Government Distributive Fund, Public Transportation Fund and Downstate Public Transportation Fund at the time revenues are collected.
+See APPENDIX A-CERTAIN INFORMATION

+REGARDING THE STATE OF ILLINOIS-"PART IV: TAX REVIEW."
+Local governments are expected to receive their payments from the State more quickly under this structure.

+- Authorization for the State to issue up to \$6 billion in Section 7.6 Bonds which were issued on November 8, 2017 and generated proceeds of approximately \$6.5 billion.
 The proceeds of the issuance of the Section 7.6 Bonds were used to reduce the State's accumulated unpaid bills by paying State vouchers incurred prior to July 1, 2017. - Authorization for the Comptroller to reallocate in Fiscal Year 2018 up to \$292.8 million from specific funds in the State Treasury to the General Revenue Fund, Budget Stabilization Fund, Healthcare Provider Relief Fund, or Health Insurance Reserve Fund, to enable the Comptroller to reduce the backlog of unpaid bills.
 In total, the Comptroller used this authority to process \$269 million in fund reallocations in Fiscal Year 2018. - Authorization for the Comptroller to temporarily transfer balances in other State funds in the State Treasury to General Funds or the Health Insurance Reserve Fund prior to December 31, 2018 to assist with the liquidity of the funds and assist in decreasing the State's payables.
 The authority for this borrowing was extended to February 28, 2019 by P.A.
 100-587.
-Any such interfund borrowing amounts were required to be paid back within 24 months of the borrowing under P.A.
-100-23, but Public Act 101-0010 extended the timeline for repayments to 48 months and the authority to process borrowings until March 1, 2021.
-Public Act 101-636 further extended the authority through June 30, 2021 and increased the maximum outstanding interfund borrowing under this authority at any time from \$1.2 billion to \$1.5 billion.
-Approximately \$1.0 billion of such borrowing was outstanding as of September 27, 2020. - As described above, General Funds have been defined to include the General Revenue Fund, the Common School Fund, the General Revenue-Common School Special Account Fund, the Education Assistance Fund, the Fund for the Advancement of Education, the Commitment to Human Services Fund and the Budget Stabilization Fund.
+Any such interfund borrowing amounts were required to be paid back within 24 months of the borrowing under Public Act 100-23, but Public Act 101-0010 extended the timeline for repayments to 48 months and the authority to process borrowings until March 1, 2021.
+Outstanding interfund borrowing under this authority cannot at any time exceed \$1.2 billion.
+Approximately \$1.2 billion of such borrowing was outstanding as of April 24, 2020. - As described above, General Funds have been defined to include the General Revenue Fund, the Common School Fund, the General Revenue-Common School Special Account Fund, the Education Assistance Fund, the Fund for the Advancement of Education, the Commitment to Human Services Fund and the Budget Stabilization Fund.